 - Cut a shallow drip groove on the underside length of windowsill’s outer edge.

 - Sand the surface of the new board.

 - Apply caulk to edges of space receiving new windowsill.

 - Apply insulating foam to back of windowsill space.

 - Insert new windowsill and push firmly into place.

 - Caulk between windowsill and stool.

 If you have many windowsills to replace, the project might eat up days of your time.
-You can save time and enjoy quality results by calling P.J.
-Fitzpatrick.
-We fix windows and also have a large selection of replacement windows available.
+You can save time and enjoy quality results by calling PJ Fitzpatrick.
+We have a large selection of replacement windows available.
 For help with any of your window repairs, ask us for an estimate today.